Silage: Anaerobic digestion

 Silage may be used for anaerobic digestion.

 Fish silage

 Fish silage is a method used for conserving by-products from fishing for later use as feed in fish farming.
-This way, the parts of the fish that are not used as human food such as fish guts (entrails), fish heads and trimmings are utilized as ingredients in feed pellets.
+This way, the parts of the fish that are not used as human food such as fish guts (entrails), fish heads, and trimmings are used as ingredients in feed pellets.
 The silage is performed by first grinding the remains and mixing it with formic acid, and then storing it in a tank.
 The acid helps with preservation as well as further dissolving the residues.
 Process tanks for fish silage can be aboard ships or on land.